|The Green Papers|

 State Convention: Saturday 6 June 2020

-18 total delegate votes - 8 district / 4 at large; 2 Pledged PLEOs; 4 Unpledged PLEOs
+18 total delegate votes - 12 at large; 2 Pledged PLEOs; 4 Unpledged PLEOs

 States Chronologically States Alphabetically

 Participation in Wyoming's delegate selection process is open to all voters who wish to participate as Democrats.
 All persons residing in the county and registered to vote as Democrats, at least 15 days prior to the county caucus/convention, may vote in person at the county caucus/convention or by mail.
+The party will mail a ballot to all registered Democrats - returned ballots must be postmarked no later than 20 March and received by the party no later than 28 March.
 Official "Surrogate Affidavit" forms for those unable to attend in person may be obtained from the State Party.

 14 of 18 delegates to the Democratic National Convention are pledged to presidential contenders based on the results of the voting in today's Wyoming County Caucuses.
 A mandatory 15 percent threshold is required in order for a presidential contender to be pledged National Convention delegates at either the congressional district or statewide level.
 How the Democratic Proportional Delegate Allocation Math works.

 The County Caucuses also choose delegates to the Wyoming State Democratic Convention.

 Saturday 6 June 2020: Second Tier State Convention.
 The State Convention delegates meet in Powell, Wyoming to elect the District, Pledged PLEO, and At-Large National Convention Delegates.

 The remaining 4 National Convention delegates consist of